mxmrt/Getting-and-Cleaning-Data/codebook.md

 Having learned quite a bit since the original draft of this script, I have a few things I would change if I were to write this over again.

 1. In lines 10 through 21, I would reorganize the column binding to place the *subject* column first, and the *activity* column second.
 2. I would remove line 62, and instead create a variable that is increments after each run of the second for loop.
+This was included to ensure the data was written properly, but is a bit overkill and not worth the extra computation.
 3. While the outputted file is indeed "tidy," I very much like the readability of *flat tables* using the `ftable` package.
 I did not include code that would output this as a *flat table* simply because there would be a trade off in usability.
+4. I have since learned a few methods to reduce the computations needed to complete the objectives.